kentbrew/dogefaucets/README.md

 ### Contributions Will Be Rewarded

 Found something new?
 Found something wrong?
 Found something awesome?
-Submit an issue or a pull request with your dogecoin address and be rewarded from the donation pool!
+Let me know on [/r/dogecoin/](http://www.reddit.com/r/dogecoin/comments/1vkyju/doge_faucet_list_powered_by_community/), or submit an issue or a pull request with your dogecoin address and be rewarded from the donation pool!

 Issues and pull requests are fine ways to try out GitHub, if you've never done it before.
 Don't be scared:  you can do everything you need to do online right here, without install anything on your system.